Barley vs. Rice — What’s the Difference?

 Rice milk is available as an alternative to dairy milk for vegans.
 Among other non-dairy milk, rice milk is sweeter and is usually found fortified with vitamins and minerals.

 Alternative milk for vegans is barley milk which has many benefits as it reduces bloating, ingestion, and gas.

 Due to their high carbohydrate content, both barley and rice are disqualified from the keto list.
-Cauliflower rice can take over as an alternative to rice or barley in cooking keto foods.

 As long as the carbohydrate content is low to negligible, we can consume it in keto diets.